anbox/anbox/docs/install.md

 ## Install necessary kernel modules

-### On Ubuntu 20.04
+### On Ubuntu 19.04 and later

-There is no need to install those modules on Ubuntu 20.04.
+There is no need to install those modules on a recent Ubuntu or Debian: Even Ubuntu 18.04 LTS and Debian Stable have got the modules.
 However, you may get an error loading `ashmem_linux` if SecureBoot is enabled:

 ```
  $ sudo modprobe ashmem_linux